kamaxeon/ucb/README.md

 Example: ucb -c /etc/ucb/config -d /etc/ucb/controllers
 ```

-* Crontab
-You can use a crontab for regular backup
+* You can use a crontab for regular backup
 ```
 $ cat /etc/cron.d/ucb
 # Backup all by Unifi Controller every day at 01:00 a.m.